Type of Program: Semester Program

 Students spend time at leading local, regional, national, and international institutions, such as the World Health Organization (WHO) India Office, the Population Foundation of India, and the Centre for Health, Education, Training and Nutrition Awareness.
 Students also spend a week interning with a local organization or individual actively working for public health and positive change in India.

-The program includes intensive instruction in Hindi and a ten-week homestay with an Indian host family located near the SIT program center in New Delhi.
+The program includes intensive instruction in Hindi and a nine-week homestay with an Indian host family located near the SIT program center in New Delhi.

 2015 Academic Dates